wl13/BioScripts/README.md

 		sam2fastq.pl convert in pairs;
 		extract_bam_pairs.pl extract all reads overlap certain regions and search for its pairs.

 They can be actually integrated, but why 3 scripts?
-Because I forget the previous one when I started write a new one, and finally I got three ...
+Because I forget the previous one when I started writing a new one, and finally I got three ...

 <br />